hatef-palizgar/pr-notification/README.md

 - A Slack Bot Token with appropriate permissions (stored as `SLACK_BOT_TOKEN` in repository secrets)
 - Properly configured Slack channels that match the mapping in `service-mapping.json`

+## Repository Visibility Configuration 🔒

+### For Private Repositories
+If you're using this action in a private repository, you'll need to:
+1. Create a Personal Access Token (PAT) with `repo` scope:
+   - Go to GitHub.com → Settings → Developer settings → Personal access tokens → Tokens (classic)
+   - Generate a new token with `repo` scope
+   - Copy the token value
+2. Add the token as a repository secret:
+   - Go to your repository → Settings → Secrets and variables → Actions
+   - Create a new secret named `PAT_TOKEN`
+   - Paste your token value

+### For Public Repositories
+If your repository is public, no additional configuration is needed.
+The workflow will work out of the box with the default `GITHUB_TOKEN`.

 ## Example PR Title Format 📝

 ```